DILCISBoard/E-ARK-AIP/index.md

 <a name="aip-premis-checksums"></a>**AIP-PREMIS-CHECKSUMS**: Checksums COULD be
-provided as a descendant of the `objectCharacteristics` element information in form of a SHA-256 hashsum, a fixed size 256-bit value.
+provided as a descendant of the `objectCharacteristics` element information in form of a SHA-256 checksum, a fixed size 256-bit value.

 An example is shown in Listing 11.